DANUBE CYCLE TRAIL

-The famous Danube cycle path is the pioneer among European cycle paths and has been one of the most popular long-distance cycle paths in Europe for over 30 years.
-The Danube Cycle Path runs around 2.850 km along the banks of the Danube from its source in Germany to its mouth in the Black Sea.
-The many different stages along the second largest and second longest river in Europe lead through Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria and Romania.
+The famous Danube Cycle Path is the pioneer among European cycle paths and has been one of the most popular long-distance cycle paths in Europe for over 30 years.
+The Danube Cycle Path runs around 2.850 km along the banks of the Danube from its source in Germany to its estuary in the Black Sea.
+The different stages along the second longest river in Europe lead through Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria and Romania.

-The cycle route of the Danube Cycle Path in Germany and Austria is very well developed.
-Most of the cycle route runs on both sides of the Danube, but sometimes only on one, so that the Danube has to be crossed several times.
-The first section of the Danube Cycle Path leads along the young Danube from Donaueschingen via Ulm to Donauwörth, through a landscape that is characterized by numerous castles, palaces, ruins, monasteries and baroque churches.
+The cycle route of the Danube Cycle Path in Germany and Austria is particularly well developed.
+For the most part, the cycle route runs on both sides of the Danube, but sometimes only on one side, so that the Danube is crossed several times.
+The first section of the Danube Cycle Path leads along the young Danube from Donaueschingen via Ulm to Donauwörth, through a landscape characterized by numerous castles, palaces, ruins, monasteries and baroque churches.

 From Donauwörth, the Danube Cycle Path continues through Ingolstadt and Regensburg to Passau.
 On this section of the Danube Cycle Path, you follow the Danube across Bavaria.
 The bike route is particularly suitable for leisure cyclists and families, as the route is largely flat.
 The cities along the route invite you to stroll and discover.

 The most spectacular section: From Passau to Vienna

 The stage from the three-river city of Passau to the Austrian capital of Vienna is very popular with cyclists - the absolute classic among all (Danube) bike tours.
 The bike-friendly infrastructure, the consistently asphalted route with hardly any inclines and the good signage ensure a relaxed bike tour.
 The bike tour is ideal for young and old and also for families with children.